It's safe to say that moving your freight into and out of Mexico over the road boasts its own set of unique challenges.

 Through-trailer service is best utilized when you have cargo that is either over-dimensional or if you have high-value cargo that you don’t want transloaded multiple times.

-Note, through-trailer service locks you into using only those drivers/carriers who have an interchange agreement — a contract allowing a trailer to change hands from one driver to another — between the U.S. and Mexico.
+Note, through-trailer service locks you into using only those drivers/carriers that have an interchange agreement — a contract allowing a trailer to change hands from one driver to another — between the U.S. and Mexico.
 This severely limits your shipment capabilities when compared to the versatility you get with its transloading counterpart.

 As such, it can be difficult to find through-service capacity for your shipment — especially for more remote locations — on the Mexican side of the border when using this method for shipping your freight.